 Judge dismisses conspiracy to riot charge against Patriot Front founder, prosecutors appeal

 Nov.
-22—A judge has dismissed charges against the leader of a white nationalist group that prosecutors say intended to disrupt a Pride event last year in downtown Coeur d'Alene.
+23—A judge has dismissed charges against the leader of a white nationalist group that prosecutors say intended to disrupt a Pride event last year in downtown Coeur d'Alene.

 Now, the Coeur d'Alene Prosecuting Attorney's Office is appealing the dismissal.